omkarcloud/botasaurus/README.md

 - **Access Cloudflare Websites with Simple HTTP Requests:** We can access Cloudflare-protected pages using simple HTTP requests.
 Saving you both time and money spent on proxies.
 For usage, [see this FAQ.](https://github.com/omkarcloud/botasaurus/tree/master#how-to-scrape-cloudflare-protected-websites-with-simple-http-requests)
 - **SSL Support for Authenticated Proxy:** We are the first and only Python Web Scraping Framework as of writing to offer SSL support for authenticated proxies.
 No other browser automation libraries be it seleniumwire, puppeteer, playwright offers this important web scraping feature, this feautre enables you to easily access Cloudflare protected websites when using authenticated proxies, which would otherwise be blocked if you used only the bare authenticated proxy.
 - **Use Any Chrome Extension with Just 1 Line of Code:** Easily integrate any Chrome extension, be it a Captcha Solving Extension, Adblocker, or any other from the Chrome Web Store, with just [one line of code.](https://github.com/omkarcloud/botasaurus#how-to-use-chrome-extensions).
 Say Sayonara, to the manual process of downloading, unzipping, configuring, and loading extensions.
+- **Sitemap Support:** With just [one line of code](https://github.com/omkarcloud/botasaurus#how-to-use-chrome-extensions), you can get all links for a website.
 - **Data Cleaners:** Make your scrapers robust by cleaning data with expert created data cleaners.
 - **Debuggability:** When a crash occurs due to an incorrect selector, etc., Botasaurus pauses the browser instead of closing it, facilitating painless on-the-spot debugging.
 - **Caching:** Botasaurus allows you to cache web scraping results, ensuring lightning-fast performance on subsequent scrapes.
 - **Easy Configuration:** Easily save hours of Development Time with easy parallelization, profile, and proxy configuration.
 We make asynchronous, parallel scraping a child's play.
 - **Build Robust Scrapers:** Easily configure retry on exceptions to ensure no errors comes in between you and the data
 - **Time-Saving Selenium Shortcuts:** Botasaurus comes with numerous Selenium shortcuts to make web scraping incredibly easy.

 ## 🚀 Getting Started with Botasaurus